The Humanist Institute is offering on-site training for individuals who are currently Humanist Celebrants or desiring to become Humanist Celebrants.

 |3:30 to 4:00 pm||Coming of Age Celebrations|

-*All participants will be provided with supporting materials to begin (or add to) their personal library of resources i.e. sample ceremonies, suggested readings, creative ideas.
+*Participants will receive supporting materials to begin (or add to) their personal library of resources i.e. sample ceremonies, suggested readings, creative ideas.
 Endorsed celebrants will be added to a local database.

 She is a life-long humanist who attended the First Unitarian Society of Minneapolis (FUS) throughout her childhood and teen years.
 At first she was enrolled in FUS’s “Humanist Education Program” and in high school became a classroom teacher.
 As an undergraduate at the University of Montana, she used FUS’s “Humanist Education Program” curriculum at the Unitarian Fellowship of Missoula, Montana to form their first Humanist oriented Sunday School.
-After pursuing a career as a family therapist, she made a decision to leave the field of social work to become a stay-at-home mother.
-She looked for part-time work from home and was hired by the North American Committee for Humanism (NACH) as Membership Director in 1998.
-In 1999, NACH and its subsidiary, The Humanist Institute, became one organization.
-She became its business manager and now is the executive director.
+In 1998, she was hired by the North American Committee for Humanism (NACH) as Membership Director.
+In 1999, NACH and its subsidiary, The Humanist Institute, became one organization and she became its business manager and now is the executive director.
 She is married to Joel Stromgren and the mother of Anya and Ari and the step-mother of Eva.